nilanbais/storingsanalyse-generator/README.md

 ---
 ### *sa*.update_meta()
-Module to extend the metadata with the staging_file data.
-The staging_file name needs to be known before calling this module, otherwise it will raise an error.
+Method to extend the metadata with the staging_file data.
+The staging_file name needs to be known before calling this method, otherwise it will raise an error.

 ---
 ### *sa*._add_graph_for_export(figure)
-Module that adds the given figure to the attribute *sa*.graphs.
+Method that adds the given figure to the attribute *sa*.graphs.

 ### Parameters
 - **figure** - The figure object.
 ---
 ### *sa*.plot(input_data, plot__type, category_labels, bin_labels, title, show_plot = False)
-This module overrides PrepNPlot.plot().
+This method overrides PrepNPlot.plot().
-Module that combines the module PrepNPlot.plot() with *sa*._add_graph_for_export()
+Method that combines the method PrepNPlot.plot() with *sa*._add_graph_for_export()

 ---
 ### *sa*.plot_summary(x_labels, data, title, show_plot = False)
-This module overrides PrepNPlot.plot_summary().
+This method overrides PrepNPlot.plot_summary().
-Module that combines the module PrepNPlot.plot_summary() with *sa*._add_graph_for_export()
+Method that combines the method PrepNPlot.plot_summary() with *sa*._add_graph_for_export()

 ---
 ### *sa*.export_graphs(filename)
-Module that create a pdf-file containing the graphs added to *sa*.graphs
+Method that create a pdf-file containing the graphs added to *sa*.graphs

 #### Parameters
 - **filename** - The filename of the saved file.